 - Risk-aware business people act as the first Line of Defence for conducting sound risk management.
-This involves allocating sufficient priority and capacity to risk topics, performing the right controls in the right manner and making sure that the risk self-assessment of the business side is of a sufficiently high standard. - In line with regulations, independent control functions, at both group and local level, act as (part of) the second Line of Defence: - The risk function develops, imposes and monitors consistent implementation of the Enterprise Risk Management Framework, describing the processes, methods and approaches to identify, measure and report on risks and to define the risk appetite.
+This involves allocating sufficient priority and capacity to risk topics, performing the right controls in the right manner and making sure that the risk selfassessment of the business side is of a sufficiently high standard. - In line with regulations, independent control functions, at both group and local level, act as (part of) the second Line of Defence: - 1.
+The risk function develops, imposes and monitors consistent implementation of the Enterprise Risk Management Framework, describing the processes, methods and approaches to identify, measure and report on risks and to define the risk appetite.
 To strengthen the voice of the risk function and to ensure that the decision-making bodies of the business entities are appropriately challenged on matters of risk management and receive expert advice, KBC has deployed independent Chief Risk Officers (CROs) throughout the group.
 Risk departments at group (Group Risk, Group Credit Risk Directorate and Model & Model Risk Management Division) and local level (present in the main entities in our home countries) support the CROs and work closely together.
 Close collaboration with the business is assured since the independent CROs are present in management committees and take part in the local decision-making process, while their independence is achieved through a functional reporting line to the Group CRO.
 If necessary, they can exercise a right of veto.

-- The compliance function's prime objective is to prevent KBC from running a compliance risk (i.e. incurring loss or damage - regardless of its nature - due to noncompliance with applicable laws, regulations or internal rules) that falls either within the scope of the compliance function or within the areas assigned to it by the ExCo (as described in the Integrity Charter).
-The compliance

-- function is characterised by its specific status (as provided for by law and regulations and described in the Compliance Charter), its place in the organisation chart (Group Compliance, hierarchically under the CRO) and the associated reporting lines (reporting to the RCC and even to the Board in certain cases). - The actuarial function ensures additional quality control by providing expert technical actuarial advice to the supervisory body, the RCC and the executive body of KBC Group, of KBC Insurance and all reinsurance and insurance entities within the group.
-Such advice covers the calculation of the technical provisions for insurance liabilities, the reinsurance policy and underwriting risk.
-As described in the 'Actuarial Function Charter', in order to safeguard independence, the actuarial function holder reports functionally to the Group CRO. - Internal audit acts as the third Line of Defence.
+- 2. The compliance function's prime objective is to prevent KBC from running a compliance risk (i.e. incurring loss or damage regardless of its nature due to non-compliance with applicable laws, regulations or internal rules) that falls either within the scope of the compliance function or within the areas assigned to it by the ExCo (as described in the Integrity Charter).
+The compliance function is characterised by its specific status (as provided for by law and regulations and described in the Compliance Charter), its place in the organisation chart (Group Compliance, hierarchically under the CRO) and the associated reporting lines (reporting to the RCC and even to the Board in certain cases). - Internal audit acts as the third Line of Defence.
 It is responsible for giving reasonable assurance to the Board that the overall internal control environment is effective, and that effective policies and processes are in place and applied consistently throughout the group.